ZAHON/qwik-primitives/packages/primitives/src/components/breadcrumbs/README.md

 ### Link

 A breadcrumbs link.
-Must be rendered inside `Breadcrumbs.Item`. his component is based on the `a` element.
+Should be nested inside `Breadcrumbs.Item`.
+This component is based on the `a` element.

 | Prop       | Type                | Default | Description                                                                                                                                                                                                                             |
 | ---------- | ------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |